For Children, Teens, and Parents

 Oftentimes, this means working through feelings of guilt and regret.
 When you’re parenting a child with a chronic illness, it’s easy to blame yourself for your child’s struggles.
 You might ask yourself: What if I had just brought them to get evaluated sooner?
 What if I made the wrong dietary or lifestyle choices for them?
 These thoughts are normal.
 Therapy can help you be kind to yourself and understand that you’re doing the best you can.

-Between my therapeutic expertise and my own experience raising a child with a chronic illness, I believe I have what it takes to help you.
 Therapy can help your child realize they can live a full, meaningful life despite their chronic illness and empower you to support them along the way.
 Most importantly, it can help both of you deepen your loving connection and work together more effectively.

 Get In Touch